hyundai-robotics/doc-hi6-operation/4-service/2-file-manager/README.md

 ﻿# 4.2 File Management

-You can manage files in the main board’s internal memory, teach pendant, or removable storage device.
+You can manage files in the main board's internal memory, teach pendant, or removable storage device.

 1. Touch the \[5: File Manager\] menu.
 Then, a list of folders of each device and a list of files saved in the selected folder will appear.